asuh/front-end-windows/readme.md

 You're most likely using a portable laptop of some kind.
 If you lose it, the laptop gets stolen or someone tries to hack into it, your personal data is at risk.
 Using full-disk encryption is an extra layer of security to keep your mind at ease in case of potential intrusion.

 Two main caveats:
-- Make sure you do not forget your encryption software password.
+- **Make sure you do not forget your encryption software password**.
 You'll have multiple options to retain a recovery key so choose the best option for you.
 Losing this recovery key means you cannot log in and everything on your computer is 100% inaccessible.
-- After encryption completes, any corruption that makes the Windows 10 partition unaccessible has no recovery.
-Make sure you're both backing up using a local backup device such as [Windows 10 Backup](https://support.microsoft.com/en-us/windows/back-up-and-restore-with-windows-backup-87a81f8a-78fa-456e-b521-ac0560e32338) on an external drive or a NAS, and a cloud backup provider like [Backblaze](https://www.backblaze.com/), [Sync](https://www.sync.com), or [iDrive](https://www.idrive.com).
+- After encryption completes, any corruption that makes the Windows partition unaccessible has no recovery.
+Make sure you're both backing up using a local backup device such as [Windows 11 Backup](https://support.microsoft.com/en-us/windows/back-up-and-restore-with-windows-backup-87a81f8a-78fa-456e-b521-ac0560e32338) on an external drive or a NAS, and a cloud backup provider like [Backblaze](https://www.backblaze.com/), [Sync](https://www.sync.com), or [iDrive](https://www.idrive.com).

 ### Clean up Windows

-Whether you're using a company's provided Windows with third-party software or you installed Windows from scratch yourself, it's always a good idea to have a minimal and clean base installation with as few potential issues as possible.
+Whether you're using a company's provided Windows with third-party software or you installed Windows from scratch yourself, it's always a good idea to have a minimal and clean installation.

 There are a ton of community driven starter packages and files to help clean up and uninstall unnecessary software and files.
 [Tron](https://github.com/bmrf/tron) is an all-inclusive from start to finish that touches everything from uninstall software to cleaning up temp files and checking for malware.
 It can easily take a minimum of 2-3 hours because of how thorough it is, but I often just run specific sections that I think are necssary to clean up Windows, such as removing default apps or blocking telemetry.

-I've also included additional scripts and information on cleaning up and updating Windows in the [Boxstarter](#chocolatey-and-boxstarter) and [Privacy](#privacy) sections below.
+I've also included additional scripts and information on cleaning up and updating Windows in the [Privacy](#privacy) section below.

 ### Windows reinstall tasks

 Refreshing Windows often means taking an existing machine, wiping the drive and starting again from scratch.
 This also means you have to back up and reload what you had.
 LifeHacker has a [guide for backing up and restoring a previous Windows installation](https://lifehacker.com/the-ultimate-guide-to-reinstalling-windows-from-scratch-1832897572).

-### .NET

-An important dependency for application installation and IIS is **.NET Framework**.
-If you don't install it now, you'll likely be prompted to during other software installation in the future.

-**Control Panel > Turn Windows features on or off**

 ## Projects Directory